 1. Hand soap and a toothbrush

-This is the most obvious and most reliable way you can clean your retainer or aligner.
+Using hand soap and a toothbrush is one of the best ways to clean retainers or aligners.
 It’s advised you do it at least once a day.
-However, we advise on cleaning your appliance after each main meal.
+However, we recommend cleaning your appliance after each main meal.
 Here’s how you do it.
 Take out your retainer and put some liquid hand soap on a toothbrush.
 The best one is the denture toothbrush because it has stiff bristles that can get rid of white plaque.
 Brush your retainer thoroughly, then rinse it with warm water.
 While you can use any soap you wish, we advise on using one containing an antibacterial agent.
 This way, you can also eliminate any smell.

 Here’s another thing you should consider.
-It’s very important you keep your retainer in a case with the lid open.
+It’s important to keep your retainer in a retainer case with the lid open.
 This way, you can prevent damp and smell.
-And while it may sound too obvious, we must mention that retainer should only be stored clean, after being cleaned of build-up.
-If you do not have the time to clean your retainer, then simply place it in a cup with distilled water and brush them later.
+And while it may sound too obvious, we must mention that retainers should only be stored clean, after getting rid of plaque buildup.
+If you do not have the time to clean your retainer, place it in a cup with distilled water and brush it later.

 If you don’t store a dirty retainer in distilled water, then it will dry out with a white biofilm.
 This, as you would imagine, will harden and it will be even more difficult to get rid of the white calculus.

-While most people use toothpaste to clean their retainers, it’s not exactly the best way to go about it.
+While most people use toothpaste for retainer cleaning, it’s not exactly the best way to go about it.
 Toothpaste contains about 20 percent abrasives.
 These chemicals are used to polish the teeth.
 The teeth are covered with enamel, the hardest substance in the body.
 Your retainer, however, is much softer.
 Consequently, you risk scratching the material it is made of, thus creating a perfect ground for bacteria buildup.

 2. Baking soda and a toothbrush

 Here’s how to clean retainers with an ingredient you surely have stored somewhere in your kitchen.
-Baking soda is a wonderful cleaning agent.
+Baking soda is an excellent cleaning agent.
 You can pretty much clean everything with it, and it’s so cheap and easy to find.
 It is also the safest way to go about it, and you may discover that it’s even better than retainer cleansers.

 Baking soda can increase the pH in our mouth in a natural way.
-This keeps the bacteria away, preventing both tooth decay and retainer problems.
+It keeps the bacteria away, preventing both tooth decay and retainer problems.
 If you have a retainer, you may have noticed that after a while, it starts to smell bad.
-Luckily, baking soda is an effective deodorizer.
+Luckily, you can use baking soda for retainer cleaning and as an effective deodorizer.
 Mix baking soda with a bit of water until you get a paste of a toothpaste consistency.
-Then simply apply the paste onto a toothbrush and scrub the retainer.
+Then apply the paste onto a toothbrush and scrub the retainer.
 Rinse it off with warm water.

 If you’re all about homemade solutions, then you can make your own vinegar mix.
-You can use the same 5% distilled white vinegar that you normally use for cooking.
+You can use the same 5% distilled white vinegar that you usually use for cooking.
 Just as baking soda, vinegar is also an antibacterial agent.
-The only difference is vinegar does a better job at removing calculus.
+The only difference is vinegar does a better job at removing plaque buildup.

 Mix one part of vinegar to three parts of warm water, then soak the retainer for about 20 minutes.
 This mixture will dissolve the white plaque but use it wisely.
 This is not something you can do on a regular basis because vinegar can degrade the plastic and change the color of your appliance.